mohnish-ss/TrackMyKid/README.md

 Sending an e-mail to the school requires the user to input the school's attendance e-mail when they add their respective child.
 After this, they can choose one of the three options of "sick", "doctor", or "sport" for which the e-mail template is premade.
 Before the e-mail itself is sent, the user can edit the e-mail to include additional information.
 The user does not need to enter any additional password/e-mail information for this.

-## Final notes

-For any questions please e-mail shethmohnish@gmail.com.